^

 2D6

-• Antidepressants: amitriptyline, desipramine, imipramine clomipramine, nortriptyline, trazodone, sertraline, fluoxetine, paroxetine, venlafaxine
+• Antidepressants: amitriptyline, desipramine, imipramine, clomipramine, nortriptyline, trazodone, sertraline, fluoxetine, paroxetine, venlafaxine

-• Antiarrhythmics: encainamide, flecainide, propafenone, mexiletine
+• Antiarrhythmics: encainide, flecainide, propafenone, mexiletine

-• Beta-blockers: labetalol, metoprolol, propranolol, timolol
+• Beta blockers: labetalol, metoprolol, propranolol, timolol

-• Opioids: codeine, hydrocodone oxycodone
+• Opioids: codeine, hydrocodone, oxycodone

 • Protease inhibitors: ritonavir

-• Others: dextromethorphan, amphetamine, diphenhydramine, loratidine
+• Others: dextromethorphan, amphetamine, diphenhydramine, loratadine

-• Benzodiazepines: alprazolam, clonaeepam, midazolam, triazolam, diazepam
+• Benzodiazepines: alprazolam, clonazepam, midazolam, triazolam, diazepam

 • Calcium antagonists: diltiazem, felodipine, nifedipine, verapamil